bibanon/Coreboot-ThinkPads/Legacy/4-Patch-Coreboot-ROM.md

 ## Modify Coreboot ROM

+This step is REQUIRED if you are flashing Coreboot for the first time.
+Otherwise, the ROM might overwrite some portions of the BIOS protected by `bucts 1`.

 1. Copy the `coreboot.rom` file in `X60_source` to the `flashrom` source code folder.

-2. Run the `dd` command below to backup the first 64K of data from `coreboot.rom` .
+2. Run the `dd` command below to shift the first 64K of data from `coreboot.rom` .

     dd if=coreboot.rom of=top64k.bin bs=1 skip=$[$(stat -c %s coreboot.rom) - 0x10000] count=64k